-- o Imp\f = 1, means the relationship has been imputed - $\circ$ Imp\f = blank, means the relationship has not been imputed and the value you see was sent to us by the police service. - For additional and more detailed user notes, see accompanying documentation Uniform Crime Reporting Incident-Based Survey: UCR Respondent Notes, 2011 and Historical; and Uniform Crime Reporting Incident-Based Survey: 2011 and Historical Canada/Province/CMA Notes
+- $\circ$ Imp f = 1, means the relationship has been imputed - Imp\f = blank, means the relationship has not been imputed and the value you see was sent to us by the police service.

-&lt;sup>9 Because of this change, it is not possible to compare imputed data with non-imputed data from the years prior to 2011.
+&lt;sup>11 Because of this change, it is not possible to compare imputed data with non-imputed data from the years prior to 2011.
 However, starting in 2011, Statistics Canada will be able to provide nationally representative trend analysis by accused-victim relationship.